openordu/pce/D/Damona.md

   - Damona honoured at the healing springs and warm baths of Alesia
   - Damona signed by the snake and grain she shared with Hygeia and Demeter
   - Damona stands beside Apollo Borvon, Apollo Moritasgus, and Albius
+  - Damona worshipped with Borvo at the shrine of Bourbonne-les-Bains in north-eastern France
+  - Bormana the consort of Borvo when he is known as Bormanus
+  - Damona several commentators see the cult of the cow in her worship
 categories:
   - deity
   - Deity